Introduction

 The Dangers of Force-Feeding

-A facility nurse's message recounts a distressing event where a family member force-fed fluids to an unconscious patient.
-This led to aspiration, with the patient's oxygen saturation dropping to critical levels.
-Aspiration, where substances enter the lungs, is common in dying patients when caregivers prioritize feeding over the patient's condition.
-It's vital to remember that comatose individuals are asleep and should not be fed.
+A facility nurse’s message recounts a distressing event where a family member force-fed fluids to an unconscious patient.
+This led to , with the patient’s oxygen saturation dropping to critical levels.
+Aspiration, where substances enter the lungs, is common in dying patients when prioritize feeding over the patient’s condition.
+Remembering that unconscious individuals are asleep and should not be fed is vital.

 Considerations with Feeding Tubes